Last Updated On: July 15, 2022

 Can Phone Records Be Used To Prove Adultery?

-Today, cell phone technology has often proven a double-edged sword.
+Today, the advancement of cell phone technology has brought both benefits and challenges.
 As our phones become smarter, they also leave digital trails that can help or hinder us, depending on the circumstances.
-In family court settings, incriminating phone records are often used as evidence in more and more divorce proceedings.
-Consequently, if you suspect that your spouse has committed adultery, their cell phone records may provide some serious evidence against them.
-Divorce attorney Juan Luciano is here to discuss Can Phone Records Be Used To Prove Adultery.
+In family court settings, incriminating phone records are increasingly used as evidence in divorce proceedings, particularly when proving adultery.

 Where Phone Privacy Begins and Ends